-\$0.0001 per share (the "Preferred Stock"), at a price and with a liquidation preference of \$1,000 per share; (b) warrants (in the form attached to the Investment Agreement, the "Penny Warrants") to purchase a number of shares of Common Stock of the Company that in the aggregate will represent 5.33% of the fully diluted shares of Common Stock of the Company at closing at an exercise price of \$0.01 per share; and (c) warrants (in the form attached to the Investment Agreement, the "Market Warrants") to purchase, in the aggregate, 1,066,667 shares of Common Stock of the Company, at an exercise price of \$10.00 per share, in each case, in a private placement exempt from registration under the Securities Act of 1933.
-The Preferred Stock will be issued at a 5% original issue discount or issuance fee, at the option of the Investors.
-The terms of the Preferred Stock will be established by the filing of a certificate of designations in the form attached to the Investment Agreement with the Delaware Secretary of State.
-The Preferred Stock will be non-voting and non-convertible; will have compounding dividends that begin at a rate of 13.0% per annum and increase over time at specified intervals; will be subject to optional redemption by the Company and mandatory redemption following specified events and in certain circumstances upon the exercise by the holders of a majority of the outstanding shares of Preferred Stock of an option to deliver written notice to the Company to require redemption, in each case, for specified prices; and will grant certain consent rights for the holders of a majority of the outstanding shares of Preferred Stock for specified matters.
+The terms of the Preferred Stock were established by the filing of a certificate of designations in the form attached to the Investment Agreement with the Delaware Secretary of State on April 30, 2024.
+The Preferred Stock is non-voting and non-convertible; has compounding dividends that begin at a rate of 13.0% per annum and increase over time at specified intervals; is subject to optional redemption by the Company and mandatory redemption following specified events and in certain circumstances upon the exercise by the holders of a majority of the outstanding shares of Preferred Stock of an option to deliver written notice to the Company to require redemption, in each case, for specified prices; and grants certain consent rights for the holders of a majority of the outstanding shares of Preferred Stock for specified matters.